Orders can be given as a stand-alone disposal or as part of another sentence. See some of the Orders available in Scotland.

 For more serious sheriff court cases (on indictment) or cases heard at the High Court, there is no maximum fine level and any amount can be given.
 A maximum fine can also be set by law for a particular crime.
 This can be lower or higher than the maximum amount set for the court.

 A judge can postpone a sentence, usually for good behaviour, to a later date.
-If offenders stay out of trouble during that time, the judge will normally give a lesser sentence than if they get into trouble.
+If offenders stay out of trouble during that time, the judge will normally give a less severe sentence than if they get into trouble.

 Imprisonment is the most severe sentence a judge can give.
 It can only be given if there is no other appropriate way of dealing with the person.
 See the law.